In this video, I wanted to explain what to do if you are experiencing neck strain or neck pain when doing the squat.

 CLICK HERE to watch the YouTube video.

 Secondly, if you’re watching this on YouTube, head up above and hit subscribe.
-What that will do is every couple of days you’ll get a video like this where I talk about tips and tricks on overcoming injury or pain.
+When you subscribe, you’ll get a video like this every couple of days where I talk about tips and tricks on overcoming injury or pain.

-Lastly, head down below, hit like and leave me a question or a comment.
+Lastly, head down below, hit like, and leave me a question or a comment.

 Rick Kaselj, MS

 If you are looking for a system designed to prevent and treat neck pain, click here to check out the Neck Pain Solved program.